Marcel Wouda

-Marcel Reinier Wouda (born 23 January 1972) is a former Dutch swimmer, who became the first Dutch world champion in men's swimming when he won the world title in the 200 m individual medley at the 1998 World Aquatics Championships in Perth, Australia.
-He was the coach of Olympic champions Maarten van der Weijden and Hinkelien Schreuder at the Nationaal Zweminstituut Eindhoven.
+Marcel Reinier Wouda (born 23 January 1972) is a Dutch former swimmer, who became the first Dutch world champion in men's swimming when he won the world title in the 200 m individual medley at the 1998 World Aquatics Championships in Perth, Australia.
+He was the coach of Dutch Olympic champions Maarten van der Weijden and Hinkelien Schreuder at the Nationaal Zweminstituut Eindhoven.

 Swimming career

 Wouda was born in Tilburg and grew up in Uden, where he joined the 'De Zeester' swimming club at a very young age.
 His trainers were Martien Swinkels and Rob Kennis, who brought him to the top of Dutch swimming.
-Wouda made his Olympic debut at the 1992 Summer Olympics, where he was the sole male in the Dutch squad of eight females ending 22nd in the 200 m individual medley and 19th in the 400 m individual medley.
+Wouda made his Olympic debut at the 1992 Summer Olympics, where he was the sole male in the Dutch squad with eight females ending 22nd in the 200 m individual medley and 19th in the 400 m individual medley.

 Afterwards he moved to the United States, where he joined University of Michigan in Ann Arbor under the guidance of trainer-coach Jon Urbanchek, alongside swimmers like Eric Namesnik, Gustavo Borges and Tom Dolan.
 At the 1993 European Aquatics Championships in Sheffield he won the bronze medal in the 400 m individual medley.

 Two years after he left Wouda moved back to the Netherlands, where trainer-coach Jacco Verhaeren brought him back to the top.
 Wouda got his second Olympic selection when he qualified for the 1996 Summer Olympics.
 There he finished in 4th place in the 200 m individual medley, 5th place in the 400 m individual medley, and 7th place in 4×200 m freestyle.
 At the 1997 European Aquatics Championships he became European champion in the 200 m and 400 m individual medley and won a silver medal in the 4×200 m freestyle together with Pieter van den Hoogenband, Mark van der Zijden and Martijn Zuijdweg.